adielgur/opencv-spm/README.md

-# OpenCV-SPM
+# OpenCV-SPM (+Contrib)

 Use [OpenCV](https://github.com/opencv/opencv) in your Swift project in a more elegant way.

 This Swift package simplifies the process of importing the prebuilt `opencv2.xcframework` into your project, eliminating the need for manual building.
 It monitors release events in the [OpenCV Github Project](https://github.com/opencv/opencv) and automatically generates new releases using [Github Actions](https://github.com/features/actions).

+## Known issues -

+The build github action generates a nested zip for some reason, so that hasn't been fixed yet.
+The release of 4.10.0+contrib was done manually.

 ## Installation

-Add `https://github.com/yeatse/opencv-spm.git` to your package dependencies
+Add `https://github.com/adielgur/opencv-spm.git` to your package dependencies

 ![add dependency](screenshots/add%20dependency.png)